-Historically, hundreds of shell bills have been introduced in each chamber.
+Historically, a large number of shell bills have been introduced in each chamber.
+In some sessions, a majority of introduced House bills are shell bills, with the Speaker alone introducing several hundred.
+Shell bills are generally assigned to the House Rules Committee and cannot be heard in committee until substantive language is added as a “committee substitute.”
 The Senate adopted a rule prohibiting the introduction of shell bills as of 2015.
-In the House, shell bills are generally assigned to the Rules Committee and cannot be heard in committee until substantive language is added as a “committee substitute.”
-House appropriations bills are also introduced as shell bills.

-A typical example of a shell bill from the 2015 session was HB 2192 authored by Speaker Jeff Hickman, which read:
+An example of a typical shell bill from the 2022 session was HB 4300 authored by Rep. Trey Caldwell, that read in whole:

 SECTION 1.
 NEW LAW A new section of law not to be codified in the Oklahoma Statutes reads as follows:

-This act shall be known and may be cited as the “State Employee Remuneration Reform Act”.
+This act shall be known and may be cited as the “Oklahoma Agriculture Act of 2022”.

 SECTION 2.
 This act shall become effective November 1, 2022